Controversy. Prince will always be Controversy to me.

 Autumn 1981, senior year of high school, my friend Bob came over clutching an album hidden in a shopping bag like he had discovered the most clandestine secrets to life.
 My parents had just installed a new stereo system in our suburban home with speakers that were close to 5 ft high — big bass speakers.
 When I was home alone, I pushed the speakers to their limits — sure to remove valuables from shelves, and let the house rock.
 Literally.
 It was awesome.

 Bob walked in, headed straight to the stereo and handed me the secret album.
 I pulled out a picture of a purple being with piercing eyes and a stunning smooth face.
 What the hell?
 Who and what is Prince?
 “Play this.
 You gotta hear this…just play this.
 Now.”
 He was insistent, commanding and jovial all at the same time.
 Bob was expanding my music horizons because I was Judas Priest, Scorpions, Riot, and Def Leppard (first album).
 He was Midnight Star, Cameo, Slave and Carl Carlton.
-I was imageopen to soul and funk music, I just didn’t know where to start.
+I was open to soul and funk music, I just didn’t know where to start.

 I dropped the needle on the album and turned it up.
 BAM.
 BASS.
 BASS.
 BASS.
 SYNTH.
 BASS.
 BASS BASS.
 Followed by a great keyboard riff then finally a little guitar that danced lightly over the heavy bass — that guitar was the only instrument I recognized.
 The house shook.
 I mean the floors really, really vibrated with this powerful groove.
 Prince — who ever he was — had my attention.